ONSdigital/dp-compose/v2/stacks/legacy-core-publishing/README.md

   - make an edit to a page and view it in preview
   - submit a page for review and then review it
   - publish a manual collection
-  - view the published change when not in a collection
+  - view the published change when not in a collection (still signed into Florence though) e.g. changes to the [Economy page](http://localhost:20000/economy)

 Further functionality to test will be added as this stack is expanded and proved.